Bouclair: Expansion

 Following the launch of its e-commerce site in March 2014, Bouclair also introduced its first complete line of furniture, with Atelier Bouclair – a higher-end collection of 21 design themes – sold online, orders in-store, through its call centre and by catalogue.

-In November 2021, Bouclair opened its flagship store in Montreal's trendy Griffintown neighbourhood.
-Through a partnership with LNDMRK, Bouclair created Galerie B, a stage for emerging artists to share their art with the community and inspire Montreal to discover new artistic horizons while recognizing its Quebec roots.
-The brand also joined forces with award-winning Rodeo FX for the interactive work displayed on the street, the first and most significant digital billboard in Montreal.
+In November 2021, Bouclair opened its flagship store in Montreal's Griffintown neighbourhood.

 Currently, the company has 55 stores, including 23 new store concepts, open in Canada in Alberta, Manitoba, Quebec, Ontario, and New Brunswick, with 1029 employees across the headquarter and stores.
-Bouclair stores have become a community hub where customers can find decor inspiration, enjoy the shopping experience and transform their homes.

 Products

 Bouclair sells window coverings, bedding, lighting, wall decor, home accents, greenery, rugs, kids' furnishings and baby decor.
 The products are created by its team of in-house designers and presented as coordinated collections in its retail outlets.

 Recognition

 La Presse recognized Bouclair in 2012 as a company to watch.
 In 2015, Bouclair ranked 223 amongst Top 500 Largest Companies in Quebec, Canada.